 It can often interfere with work or studies.

-Some believe that leaky gut can contribute to brain fog through the gut-brain axis.
+Some believe that a leaky gut can contribute to brain fog through the gut-brain axis.

 In fact, some research has pointed to the connection between migraines and IBS.
 (7)